Lee DeWyze: RCA Records (2010–2011)

 DeWyze's Idol coronation song, a cover of U2's "Beautiful Day", was released as a digital single on May 27, 2010.
-DeWyze has said about the song: "I like that song a lot; it's a really good song (...)
-Is it something that is necessarily in my genre?
-No. There were songs on the table, and I went with the one I thought would represent the moment the best."

-DeWyze signed with Simon Fuller's 19 Entertainment and RCA Records.

-DeWyze performed the National Anthem at the Staples Center for Game 2 of the 2010 NBA Finals on June 6, 2010.

-As a result of winning American Idol he became the headliner of the 2010 American Idols LIVE! tour.
+He signed with Simon Fuller's 19 Entertainment and RCA Records.
+DeWyze performed the national anthem at the Staples Center before Game 2 of the 2010 NBA Finals on June 6, 2010.
+As a result of winning American Idol, he became the headliner of the 2010 American Idols LIVE! tour.
 The songs he chose to perform for the tour include "Beautiful Day", "Rocket Man", "Treat Her Like a Lady", "Hallelujah", and "Use Somebody".

-DeWyze won "Choice TV: Male Reality/Variety Star" at the Teen Choice Awards on August 8, 2010.

-DeWyze returned to Arlington Park Race Track in Arlington Heights, Illinois, for a post-Idol homecoming concert on September 24, 2010, where he performed for more than 20,000 people.
+DeWyze won "Choice TV: Male Reality/Variety Star" at the Teen Choice Awards in 2010.
+He returned to Arlington Park for a post-Idol homecoming concert on September 24, 2010, where he performed for more than 20,000 people.
 His 12-song set of cover songs and pre-Idol originals also included a new song, "Only Dreaming".
 On January 23, 2011, DeWyze performed at halftime during the NFC Championship Game between the Chicago Bears and Green Bay Packers at Soldier Field in Chicago.

 In July 2010, DeWyze described his upcoming album:

 "It's gonna be like a whole rock/pop sort of deal.
 It's gonna be very chill rock, a little harder stuff.
 It's gonna be my vibe — stuff I would have done from day one and what I've always done."